matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 ```

 - Same visibility effect goes for volatile read / writes as well.
 All variables updated prior to write to volatile will be
-flushed to main memory and all reads after volatile variable read will be from main memory
+flushed to main memory and all reads after volatile variable read will be from main memory.

 ### 14. Get status of all threads started by your program excluding system threads